Daniel Todd Appraisal Services, LLC can help you remove your Private Mortgage Insurance

 During the recent mortgage boom of the mid 2000s, it was common to see lenders taking down payments of 10, 5 or often 0 percent.
 How does a lender endure the additional risk of the small down payment?
 The answer is Private Mortgage Insurance or PMI.
 This added policy protects the lender in case a borrower defaults on the loan and the value of the house is less than what the borrower still owes on the loan.

-PMI can be costly to a borrower in that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and generally isn't even tax deductible, PMI is pricey to a borrower.
-Contradictory to a piggyback loan where the lender consumes all the damages, PMI is advantageous for the lender because they collect the money, and they get paid if the borrower defaults.
+Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and frequently isn't even tax deductible, PMI is pricey to a borrower.
+Contradictory to a piggyback loan where the lender consumes all the damages, PMI is advantageous for the lender because they collect the money, and they get the money if the borrower defaults.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 With the utilization of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically cancel the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
 The law states that, at the request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.
 So, keen homeowners can get off the hook a little early.